totaotata/CredsHarvester/README.md

 + `pip install -r requirements.txt`

 How to use :

-python3 CredsHarvester smb 192.168.1.2 -u username -p password
+`python3 CredsHarvester smb 192.168.1.2 -u username -pwd password